-Media for Justice was established in 2010 by non partisan, independent human rights filmmakers, activists and journalists.
+Media for Justice was established in 2010 by non partisan, independent human rights practitioners, filmmakers, activists and journalists.
 MfJ’s main concern is to expose problems in the field of environmental and social injustice and bring them into the spotlight from a community perspective.

 MfJ is guided by the following approaches